 Mr. Usman brings 12 years of experience in delivering high-quality citizens registration and citizens' services projects around the world and has been the CTO of the organization since 2002.

-Mr. Usman is a member of the Board IT Committee and Board HR, Remuneration & Nomination Committee of JS Bank.
+Mr. Usman is the Chairmen of the Board IT Committee and a member of Board HR, Remuneration & Nomination Committee of JS Bank.

-Aploi (Pvt) Ltd
+Directorships in Other Companies: Aploi (Pvt) Ltd

 Mr. Basir Shamsie

 President and CEO - Executive Director